arthurarty/capstone/README.md

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
-Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
 - [DOT-ENV](https://pypi.org/project/python-dotenv/) extension handling reading .env variables.

+## Production

+- View application hosted on heroku. `https://arty-agency.herokuapp.com`.
+- To test endpoints you could use [Postman](https://www.postman.com/) with the collection [agency.postman_collection.json](agency.postman_collection.json)
+- To test api using live documentation click [here](https://documenter.getpostman.com/view/2022116/SzKYNbdD)

 ## Database Setup

 - Create a database and complete the database URL in .env.
 - Apply db migrations using the command. `python manage.py db upgrade`.

 ## Environment variables

 Create a .env file in following the example (.env_example).
 Ensure to put database url for the app to use and for testing.

 ## Running the server

-From within the `backend` directory first ensure you are working using your created virtual environment.
+Ensure you are working using your created virtual environment.

 To run the server, execute: